bede/kindel/README.md

 ## Issues

-Please let me know if you run into problems by opening a GitHub issue, [tweeting](https://twitter.com/beconstant) or mailing me via `b at bede dawt im`.
+Please let me know if you run into problems by opening a GitHub issue, tweeting [@beconstant](https://twitter.com/beconstant) or mailing me via `b at bede dawt im`.
-- Conceived for use with highly diverse Hepatitis C populations – untested with anything larger

-- SAM/BAM files must contain an SQ header line containing the reference sequence length

-- Able to close gaps of up to 2x read length given adequate depth of coverage

-- Sometimes requires multiple runs to converge on an optimal consensus

-- Slow (10-20k records/s)